 Faults in the network could be due to many reasons, which can be broadly classified as Naturally occurring, Natural disasters, Human-made and Equipment faults.
 Optical fibers made of glass used in telecommunication networks are cylindrical threads of silica doped with chemicals.
-They have inherent flaws that leads to cracks over a period of time.
-Such cracks pick up growth acceleration by the natural factors such as shrinkage due to cold temperature and expansion at high temperature.
+They have inherent flaws that lead to cracks over a period of time.
+Such cracks pick up growth acceleration by natural factors such as shrinkage due to cold temperature and expansion at high temperature.
 Micro-cracks may develop due to the mechanical stresses during installation.
-Some of these micro-cracks eventually leads to breakage of the glass thread and causes network interruption.
+Some of these micro-cracks eventually lead to breakage of the glass thread and cause network interruption.

 Human-made mistakes outscore other causes.
 Digging for infrastructure construction work is one of the major causes.
 Equipment faults come from faulty connectors, splitters, terminal equipment etc.

-Maintenance of this nervous system is the key to the healthy day-to-day life of network owner.
+Maintenance of this nervous system is the key to the healthy day-to-day life of the network owner.
 Negligence is hazardous and no chance should be taken to preserve and monitor the network.
-This is where the importance of monitoring systems come to the fore-front.
+This is where the importance of monitoring systems come to the forefront.

 Periodic monitoring has its drawbacks especially when the OTDR is shared among many fibers such as 100 fibers.
 For a monitoring system shared for 100 fibers, it takes approximately 55 minutes for the switch to return back to the first fiber.

-It would not be exaggerated if we say that fiber optic networks are like nervous system of a country.
-Fiber optic networks are of utmost importance in our life and therefore monitoring of these networks are not different from monitoring our health.
-Monitoring of network needs some cost but selecting high quality equipment and reliable supplier is the key to the success of installation of reliable monitoring system.
+It would not be exaggerated if we say that fiber optic networks are like the nervous system of a country.
+Fiber optic networks are of utmost importance in our lives and therefore monitoring of these networks are not different from monitoring our health.
+Monitoring of network needs some cost but selecting high-quality equipment and reliable supplier is the key to the success of installation of a reliable monitoring system.